ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 TwoFilters = Model( f1 = Filter | Map( r = 10.0, c = 2.0), f2 = Filter )
 ```

-### 2.5.7 Redeclarations
+### 2.5.7 Re-declarations

-It is possible to reuse a particular model topology by redeclaring the model of particular components.
-For example, changing the filter `f1` to a voltage divider by changing C from a Capacitor to a Resistor.
+It is possible to reuse a particular model topology by redeclaring the models of particular components.
+For example, changing the filter `f1` to a voltage divider by changing `C` from a Capacitor to a Resistor.
 A predefined definition `redeclare` is used for this purpose.

 ```julia
 VoltageDividerAndFilter = TwoFilters | Map(f1 = Map(C = redeclare | Resistor | Map(R = 20.0)))